arkarmoeandrew/ICT105-Trio-MVP/docs/selected-opportunity.md

 ## Target User

-University students and campus club members who need temporary access to academic tools, equipment, study materials, or peer assistance.
+University students and campus club members who need temporary access to academic equipment or student services for coursework and projects.

 ### Who has the problem?